okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 ## Role assignment operations

 ### Grant third-party admin status

 <ApiOperation method="post" url="/api/v1/users/${userId}/roles?disableNotifications=true" />

 You can grant third-party admin status when you add a new admin using the API.
-You can do this by using an optional query parameter on the Administrator Roles API called `disableNotifications`.
+You can do this by using an optional query parameter with the Administrator Roles API called `disableNotifications`.

 When this setting is enabled, the admins won't receive any of the default Okta administrator emails.
 These admins also won't have access to contact Okta Support and open support cases on behalf of your org.